-MARCI products are produced by the makepds05 program from the format internally used at the MARCI Mission Operations Facility (MOF).
-This program reads a raw MARCI image file (in the internal "DDD" format) file (see the Software User's Guide), extracts some information from its headers, formats and attaches the PDS labels, and appends the image data.
+MARCI products are produced at the MARCI Mission Operations Facility (MOF) by the makepds05 program from the format internally used at the MOF.
+This program reads a raw MARCI image file (in the internal "DDD" format), extracts some information from its headers, formats and attaches the PDS labels, and appends the image data.